 My work often explores simple processes where dynamic systems, situations, and settings are defined through minimal graphic- and text-based scores that can be realized in a variety of ways.
 To me, everything we experience is computable.
 Given this digital philosophy, I acknowledge even my most open works as algorithmic; and, while not always apparent on the surface of any given piece, the considerations of computability and epistemology are integral to my practice.
 I often reconcile epistemological limits with artistic practicality by considering and addressing the limits of computation from a musical and experiential vantage point and by collaborating with other artists, mathematicians, and scientists in order to integrate objects, ideas, and texts from various domains as structural elements in my pieces.

 I have performed across the Americas and Europe at venues ranging in size from small basements to large museums to outdoor public spaces (some examples of more well known venues are REDCAT, Los Angeles; the University of Lille, France; the Ostrava Festival of New Music, Czech Republic; the CEAIT Festival, Los Angeles; the Museum of Contemporary Art, Los Angeles; and Museo de Arte Contemporáneo, Oaxaca).
 From 2018 to 2019, I was a fellow / artist-in-residence at the Akademie Schloss Solitude in Stuttgart, Germany.
 In 2008, I co-founded the wulf., a Los Angeles-based organization dedicated to experimental performance and art.
 As a laboratory and hub for exploring new ideas, the wulf. has become an experiment in alternative communities and economies.
 Similarly, my work subverts discriminatory conventions and hierarchies by exploring alternative forms of presentation and interaction.
-I currently live in Los Angeles in the same place where the wulf. primarily organizes and hosts events.